 Sam Noble Oklahoma Museum of Natural HistoryNorman

 The Sam Noble Oklahoma Museum of Natural History features 7 galleries, interactive displays and fossils from Oklahoma and around the world.
 It boasts over 6 million items in twelve collection divisions and is one of the world's largest university-based natural history museum.
-See pictures of the museum in an extensive image gallery.

-Fred Jones Jr Museum of ArtNorman
+Fred Jones Jr. Museum of ArtNorman

 The Fred Jones Jr. Museum of Art offers a wide range of programs for adults, children, families, students, and teachers.